tkazec/essays/ghost-town/essay.md

 		}
 	}).listen(1337);

 The only worker hook is the `town!queue(page, data, next)` event.
 Ghost Town automatically manages everything, so `page` will always be a brand new PhantomJS page.
 All you need to do is configure the page, process the `data` passed from the master, and call `next(err, data)` to pass it back.
 At Buzzvil, we render HTML documents.
-Our worker configures the page (size, headers, content), and renders it to an image:
+Our worker configures the page (size, headers, content) and renders it to an image:

 	town.on("queue", function (page, data, next) {
 		// setup code